-1 Guia da Indústria Química Brasileira - Abiquim - 1999/2000
+Guia da Indústria Química Brasileira - Abiquim - 1999/2000

-2 Folha de S. Paulo, 20/4/2002
+Folha de S. Paulo, 20/4/2002

 77

-Cubaamuant Designing in 2000, seconding to desugrants from CETECD and the Chate of Subsequent Beginning in 2000, according to documents from CETESB and the State of behaviour of Parana State Secretary of Environment and Hydraulic Resources, Shell has company removed and incinerated tons of contaminated soil and fuel sludge in an attempt to remediate the area.
+Subsequent behaviour of company Beginning in 2000, according to documents from CETESB and the State of Parana State Secretary of Environment and Hydraulic Resources, Shell has removed and incinerated tons of contaminated soil and fuel sludge in an attempt to remediate the area.
 In 2002, Shell applied for and received authorisation from the State of Parana State Secretary of Environment and Hydraulic Resources to transport 2,000 tons of earth contaminated with fuel sludge and agrochemicals to the Itambe Cement Company, in the City of Balsa Nova.
 The contaminated earth is to be incinerated in a cement kiln, as part of a co-processing program that is now in its third year.
 Resolution Number 006/2001 of the State Environment Council of Parana (CEMA) prohibits in the State of Parana the co-processing of agrotoxins in cement kilns generated in other states of the union, as well as from other nations.
 In late April, the company committed to decontaminating an area measuring 180,000 square metre by 2003, which will include removing and burning parts of the soil and installing hydraulic barriers in the groundwater.
-Shell will also have to pay CETESB a USD 33,000 fine 3 .
+Shell will also have to pay CETESB a USD 33,000 fine .
 However, Shell did not acknowledge the contamination by "drins" in the area, claiming that the contamination could have come from other sources.
 The company refutes the possibility that it has contaminated workers and the local community.
 They claim that they have already invested over USD 9 million a year to identify contamination problems in their facilities in Brazil.
 Legal outcome In March 2002, the Public Prosecutor started a public legal case, in which the defendants are Shell and CETESB (state environmental agency).
-Final Greenpeace The case shows that transnational corporations such as Shell need to be statement held accountable and liable for the cleanup and compensation of Statement contamination victims.
+Final Greenpeace The case shows that transnational corporations such as Shell need to be statement held accountable and liable for the cleanup and compensation of contamination victims.
 The refusal of Shell Brazil to negotiate any solutions with the local community, the workers union or the authorities is a clear indication of the need to seek justice at its headquarters in UK/The Netherlands.

-3 Folha de S. Paulo, 22/4/2002
+&lt;sup>3 Folha de S. Paulo, 22/4/2002